 Ed Bethune grew up in Arkansas and joined the Marines when he was eighteen years old.
 He rose to the rank of sergeant.
-When his enlistment ended, he earned a B.S.B.A. and a Juris Doctorate from the School of Law at the University of Arkansas in Fayetteville.
+When his enlistment ended, he earned a degree from the School of Business Administration and a Juris Doctorate from the School of Law at the University of Arkansas in Fayetteville.

 In 1978, against all odds, he won a seat in the United States House of Representatives, the first Republican to hold that seat in 104 years.
 He served three terms in Congress and then lost a campaign for a seat in the United States Senate.

 He and his wife Lana have two children and eight granddaughters, and they reside in Little Rock, Arkansas.

 In 1990, Ed and Lana attempted to sail their 31-foot sailboat across the Atlantic Ocean.
-On their sixth day at sea, they encountered a fierce storm with 35-foot waves that led to a harrowing rescue by the U. S. Coast Guard.
+On their sixth day at sea, they encountered a fierce storm with 30-foot waves that led to a harrowing rescue by the U. S. Coast Guard.

 In 2011 Bethune wrote his memoir: Jackhammered, a Life of Adventure and in 2014 he finished the novel, Gay Panic in the Ozarks.
-His third book, A Pearl for Kizzy, is a novel set in Arkansas during World War II, was published in 2016.
+His third book, A Pearl for Kizzy, is a novel set in Arkansas during World War II.
+It was published in June of 2016.

 Lawyer; Member of the United States Congress, Second District of Arkansas; Special Agent of the Federal Bureau of Investigation; Prosecuting Attorney; Chairman, Federal Home Loan Bank Board, 9th District.

-Forty years as an attorney: Business litigation, personal injury litigation, white-collar criminal defense, federal regulatory and ethics law in Washington, D. C. and Arkansas.
-Practice included, over the last ten years, representing various Members of Congress in proceedings before the House Ethics committee, including the Speaker of the House; the Majority Whip of the House; and the Majority Leader of the House.
+Fifty years as an attorney: Business litigation, personal injury litigation, white-collar criminal defense, federal regulatory and ethics law in Washington, D. C. and Arkansas.
+Represented various Members of Congress in proceedings before the House Ethics committee, including the Speaker of the House Newt Gingrich, and the Majority Leader of the House Tom DeLay.